giuliofoletto/rethebes/examples/README.md

 Note that cores are numbered from 1 here.

 The key `"analyze": true`, specifies that you want to visualize the results after the measurement.
-Otherwise the measurement ends and you can visualize the results later using `rethebes analyze <output-file>`
+Otherwise the measurement ends and you can visualize the results later using `rethebes analyze <output-file>`.